Programs for tweens, teens under way

 A new program, a Kids’ Book & Movie Club, held in conjunction with Bank Street Theater, is under way.

-Participants will read “The Voyages of Doctor Dolittle,” discuss the book then watch the movie.
+Participants will read “The Voyages of Doctor Dolittle,” discuss the book then watch the movie set to come out in January.
 The screening will be held Jan.
 18.

 A new club, Let’s Go Graphic Novels Book Club, for students in grades five through nine will be held Jan.
 12, Feb.
 9, March 15, April 19 and May 17 from 3 to 4 p.m.